 In the downtown area, overhead wires are being cabled underground, to the delight of photographers and strollers, that now will be able to enjoy Puerto Vallarta's architecture where white walls are interrupted only by flowerpots blooming with bougainvillea, geranium, hibiscus, copa de oro and splendid ferns.
 The city streets have always been paved in cobbled stones, but now, these river rocks have been set in concrete to create a much smoother and durable surface.

-Fortunately water is abundant in Puerto Vallarta.
+Fortunately, water is abundant in Puerto Vallarta.
 And now, thanks to a new radial well in the Ameca river, our source will soon double, enabling the destination to continue its growth without water concerns.

 Things have changed since the first airplane landed here in 1931.
 Today Puerto Vallarta hotels range from small, economical inns to magnificent luxury hotels.
-Important national and international airline companies provide services that connect Vallarta to the principal cities of the U.S. and europe.
+Important national and international airline companies provide services that connect Vallarta to the principal cities of the U.S. and Europe.
 Luxury cruise ships dock here on a daily basis and a good highway connects the town to Tepic, Guadalajara and the rest of the country.

 Puerto Vallarta offers a multitude of things to do and places to see, but there are also some great two-day or weekend trips nearby available.
 These getaways are for those who frequent Puerto Vallarta Mexico or perhaps live here full-time and are looking for something new.
-You can travel by car, bus, ship or by airplane, and the accommodations can range from small countryside inns to luxurious villas long the coast - something for all budgets.
+You can travel by car, bus, ship or by airplane, and the accommodations can range from small countryside inns to luxurious villas along the coast - something for all budgets.

 All around PV, just minutes from downtown, there are easily reached areas of great natural beauty, ideal for a day’s outing or a picnic.
 Some even have there own hotels where it is possible for a visitor to "get away from it all" for a few days.
 Some of the favorite spots are Bucerías, Mismaloya, Quimixto and Yelapa, most of these only reachable by boat.